How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 Technological KRIs

-System failures, security breaches, and denial of service incidents are all examples of events that technology-based KRIs measure.
-These types of KRIs also impact all industries, but can be of greater importance to a technology service provider or a firm that relies on online business portals.
+System failures, security breaches, and denial of service incidents are all examples of events measured by technology-based KRIs.
+These types of KRIs also impact all industries but can be of greater importance to a technology service provider or a firm that relies on online business portals.
 Technological risk factors might include increased operational complexity, security issues, changes to protocols, or regulations.

 KPIs look backward and focus on how well companies are achieving their goals.
 KPIs identify and prioritize a company’s key goals as well as monitor performance against those goals.

-KRIs look toward the future.
+KRIs are predictive.
 They assess and manage potential risks to goals.
-They focus on the likelihood that companies will achieve their goals based on potential risk factors.
-KRIs are linked to strategic priorities and identify all current and emerging risks related to each key goal.
+They focus on the likelihood of companies achieving their goals based on potential risk factors.
+KRIs are linked to an organization’s risk posture and strategic priorities, and identify current and emerging risks related to each key goal.
 KRIs also monitor risks and send an early warning when the business is at risk of not achieving its goals.

 How to Develop Key Risk Indicators to Fortify Your Business?

-Gauging performance and ensuring that goals and milestones are met is one of the key aspects for which any leadership team is responsible.
-When looking at their dashboard each day, leaders across the business expect to see the information that tells them the current state of things — and that hopefully, they are on track — and this includes KRIs.
-When KRIs fall outside of thresholds, they alert management that there’s increased potential for a risk exposure — but KRIs are only useful when they’re developed using this methodical yet simple approach.
+Gauging performance and ensuring goals and milestones are met is one of the core responsibilities of any leadership team.
+When looking at their dashboard each day, leaders across the business expect to see the data that reveals the current state of affairs — and that ideally, they are on track — and this includes KRIs.
+When KRIs deviate from thresholds, they signal management to potential risk exposure — but KRIs are only effective when they’re developed using this methodical yet straightforward approach.

 Identify Relevant Risks